Jarichi/Mysteries-of-Rankhra/World Notes/Locations and NPCs/Makhshar Desert/Zal'Aata/Zal'Aata - POIs.md

 		- Guns
 		- Armor
 		- Potions of Sneak (porobabl)
-	- This delegation is manned by Bleeder and is manned by
+	- This delegation is manned by Bleeder and is manned by [[Charlie Abbott|Bleeder]] and
 - markets
 - and
 - shops